-"All wastewater and trade waste is now fully processed to acceptable environmental standards set by the EPA.
-All environmental costs attributed to and incurred by SA Water are incorporated into the maximum and minimum revenue outcomes." {p.38}
+"The independent Environment Protection Authority (EPA) is responsible for setting the environmental standards SA Water is required to meet for processing and disposing of wastewater.
+All environmental costs attributed to and incurred by SA Water are incorporated into the maximum and minimum revenue outcomes." (p.
+22)